 NOTE: Once the DMS has been deployed in a specific mode, it cannot be switched dynamically to use a different mode on-the-fly.
 For example, you cannot switch from local mode to server mode by simply updating your configuration.
 To re-deploy with a different mode, you must destroy your DMS cluster and restart fresh.
 For instructions on destroying your cluster, see here.

 NOTE: The DMS currently only supports deployment to a single cluster.
-It is meant for use as a single node system is not currently mean to be highly available.
+It is intended for use as a single node system and does not currently support high availaibility.

 Once you have decided your deployment mode, check that the environment you will be deploying to meets the recommended system requirements.